 Universitat Pompeu Fabra Economics Courses

-Note that prerequisites for each course are listed in parentheses.
-Courses are taught in English and Spanish.
+Prerequisites for each course are listed in parentheses.
 Please note that not all courses are offered each semester and that courses may be taught in Spanish, English, or both.

 Applied Microeconomics (two semesters of Microeconomics)

 Corporate Finance II (Corporate Finance I)